Our Team

 Darcy is a member of Professional Geoscientists Ontario (PGO), the Society of Exploration Geophysicists (SEG) and is a past executive member of the Canadian Exploration Geophysical Society (KEGS) from 2017 to 2020.

-Dr. Boyd is a member of Professional Geoscientists Ontario (PGO) and the Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists (NAPEG).
+He is a member in good standing of the Order of Geologists in Québec (OGQ) and the Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists (NAPEG).

 Elizabeth Zbinden, PhD